moayadalhaj/reading-notes/read04.md

 The conditional operator is the only JavaScript operator that takes three operands.
 The operator can have one of two values based on a condition.

-Note: Can use if clause for coditional operator.
+Note: Can use if clause for conditional operator.